 - 1) Natural Nails ONLY.
 Must be clean, neat, and short (fingertip length).
-NO polish, stickers, or sparkles allowed. - 2) No more than one ring on each hand and one neck chain. - Small earrings (one stud in each earlobe) only; no drop or seasonal earrings.
+NO polish, stickers, or sparkles allowed. - 2) No more than one ring on each hand and one neck chain. - 3) Small earrings (one stud in each earlobe) only; no drop or seasonal earrings.
 Only one earring per ear is allowed and they must be in each EAR LOBE only.
 No other visible body piercing jewelry is allowed.
 Ex.
-No tongue ring or gages in ears during clinical rotations. - 4) Hair should be neat, clean, off the shoulders, and in a moderate style that will not compromise safety (hair must not obstruct vision (male or female student) or fall forward over the patient or work area).
+Only flesh colored gages in ears.
+No: tongue ring, or earrings going up the sides of the ears during clinical rotations. - 4) Hair should be neat, clean, off the shoulders, and in a moderate style that will not compromise safety (hair must not obstruct vision (male or female student) or fall forward over the patient or work area).
 Pull it back in a ponytail or use a hair clip. - 5) NO vivid, extreme, or unnatural hair colors.
-Maroon is not a natural color. - 6) Make-up should be worn conservatively. - 7) No offensive odors.
+Maroon, Pink, Blue, Green, and Orange are not natural hair colors. - 6) Make-up should be worn conservatively.

+- 7) No offensive odors.
 Colognes/perfumes or other scents should be minimal and mild in scent.
-Strong cologne/perfume, cigarette smoke, and body odor can be nauseating to patients, staff, and other students.

-- 8) All body art (tattoos) must be concealed while in the clinical education settings.
-9) Good personal hygiene is expected at all times.
-10) AC and clinical education settings are tobacco and E-cigarette free.
-11) College identification badge is to be worn on upper left side of chest or on a lanyard with the student's name, photo, and institutional information always visible.
-Do not cover with stickers or pins.
-12) During clinical education setting visits, students must wear their AC name tag with professional/business attire and shoes that are quiet with low and closed heel.
-The Program's Dress Code Standards will further honor the guidelines of each clinical 13) education setting.
-14) Repetitive violations of the Program's Dress Code Standards may result in denial of clinical experiences. - 15) No gum chewing in the clinical.
-Only breath mints are allowed. - Do not eat food in the clinical education setting radiography rooms or sign in and go to breakfast. - Do not sit in the clinical education setting lounge areas or at common area tables.

-Whenever it is not busy, clean your assigned room and STUDY imaging information. - 18) Do not bring magazines in the clinical education settings or sit and read one. - 19) Do not use clinical facilities computers to look up information other than for the purpose of imaging a patient. - 21) Do not search the internet while in clinical. - Do not bring electronic devices with you to clinical.
+Strong cologne/perfume, cigarette smoke, and body odor can be nauseating to patients, staff, and other students. - 8) All body art (tattoos) must be concealed while in the clinical education settings. - 9) Good personal hygiene is expected at all times. - 10) AC and clinical education settings are tobacco and E-cigarette free. - 11) College identification badge is to be worn on upper left side of chest or on a lanyard with the student's name, photo, and institutional information always visible.
+Do not cover with stickers or pins. - 12) During clinical education setting visits, students must wear their AC name tag with professional/business attire and shoes that are quiet with low and closed heel. - 13) The Program's Dress Code Standards will further honor the guidelines of each clinical education setting. - 14) Repetitive violations of the Program's Dress Code Standards may result in denial of clinical experiences. - 15) No gum chewing in the clinical.
+Only breath mints are allowed. - 16) Do not eat food in the clinical education setting radiography rooms or sign in and go to breakfast. - 17) Do not sit in the clinical education setting lounge areas or at common area tables.
+Whenever it is not busy, clean your assigned room and STUDY imaging information. - 18) Do not bring magazines or novals to read in the clinical education settings or sit and - read one. - 19) Do not use clinical facilities computers to look up information.
+Always ask the radiographer to do it and it can only be exams related to the patient exam you are doing. - 21) Do not search the internet while in clinical. - 22) Do not bring electronic devices with you to clinical.
 No cell phones, IPads, Apple watches, tablets or readers.
-NO PERSONAL ELECTRONIC DEVICES IN CLINICAL. - Do not argue with clinical, hospital, or program personnel.
+NO PERSONAL ELECTRONIC DEVICES IN CLINICAL. - 23) Do not argue with clinical, hospital, or program personnel.
 Upon request, clinical instructors will discuss issues with students.
 These discussions will be handled in a rational manner.
+Do not use profanity in the clinical environment.